 Savannah Resources Plc (AIM: SAV:LN) (formerly African Mining and Exploration plc (AIM: AME:LN) until the end of September 2013) is an AIM listed exploration and development company which, in mid-2013, began a transformation from single country, West African focussed gold explorer towards holding a portfolio of resources projects in different geographies.
 The transition is led by a globally experienced Board and management team with extensive experience in the resources industry.
-SAV enjoys strong support from its major institutional shareholders, Praetorian Resources and Fiske.
-More recently David Archer joined the board as CEO and made a substantial cash investment in SAV.
+Savannah enjoys strong support from its major institutional shareholders, Praetorian Resources and Fiske.
+More recently David Archer joined the board as CEO and made a substantial cash investment in SAVSavannah.
 The change of name to Savannah Resources Plc is designed to underline the Company’s change in strategic direction.

 The change in strategy by the Board, which sees the Company establishing itself as a multi-commodity resources company, is driven by the following key considerations:

 - Through adversity comes opportunity and the straightened times for the junior exploration has resulted in marked reduction in competition for projects and a wider range of projects available